 Hello everybody!
 Thanks for taking some time to read up on my comings and goings on my tales as a referee on the independent wrestling scene.
-This blog entry will be dedicated to my time at Empire State Wrestling’s latest show “WrestleBash” as well as the before and after happenings surrounding the event.
+This blog entry will be dedicated to my time at Empire State Wrestling’s latest show “WrestleBash”.
+As well as the before and after happenings surrounding the event.
+Here is my Wrestlebash review.

-WrestleBash is ESW’s biggest event of the year.
-Instead of running at the usual stomping grounds at the St. Johnsburg Fire Hall in North Tonawanda, N.Y., the show is held at the Frontier Fire Hall in Niagara Falls, N.Y. which is just 10 minutes away from St. Johnsburg.
-Although it is a slightly longer drive for most people, it fits an additional 150-200 people and thus bigger stars are normally booked for this show.
+This WrestleBash review is part of ESW’s biggest event of the year.
+Instead of running at the usual stomping grounds at the St. Johnsburg Fire Hall in North Tonawanda, NY.
+The show is held at the Frontier Fire Hall in Niagara Falls, NY.
+It was just 10 minutes away from St Johnsburg.
+Although it is a slightly longer drive for most people.
+It fits an additional 150-200 people and thus bigger stars are normally booked for this show.

 At prior Frontier events, more well-known names such as Demolition, Tommy Dreamer, Bob Holly, and Santino Marella were booked.
 This year, the original plan was to bring in Hollywood movie star David Arquette but due to scheduling conflicts, he needed to pull out.
 I was bummed to hear this news since I knew several people that wanted to come to see him but was pleased to find out his replacement was Papa Shango and The Godfather (yes, I know they are the same person).

-Luckily, I do not put out the press releases until about 30 days out from the event, and Arquette pulled out about a week and a half before I would start working on them.
+Luckily, I do not put out the press releases until about 30 days out from the event.
+Arquette pulled out about a week and a half before I would start working on them.
 So that saved me on needing to send out revisions to the media outlets I contact.

-I also wrote a WrestleBash preview for Pro Wrestling Post that you can check out here (includes wrestler quotes exclusive to PWP!): https://prowrestlingpost.com/the-jarkaster-journey-preview-wrestlebash/
+I also wrote a WrestleBash preview for Pro Wrestling Post that you can check out here.
+It includes wrestler quotes exclusive to PWP!

 The night before WrestleBash, we decided to record an episode of “Inside the Empire” at the venue during ring crew with The Caesar.
 My drive up was a bit stressful.
 I was not totally sure I would be able to attend the recording due to some family obligations.
 I missed the last episode with Superbeast and I did not want to make it two in a row.